Palmerston North–Gisborne Line: Napier – Gisborne section

 Due to the isolation of Gisborne, a railway link to other centres was not initially given serious consideration.
 By 1900, a Railway League had been formed to pressure the government into building two lines, one via Rotorua to Auckland and another to Napier and thus Wellington.
 Gisborne's first railway, the initial portion of what became the Moutohora Branch, opened to the north in 1902.
-In 1910 a route south was approved.
+In 1910 a route south was approved, though the Opposition said it wouldn't pay and voted against it.
 This was proposed to follow an inland route to the Wairoa River, which would then be followed to the town of Wairoa before proceeding along the coastline to Napier.
 Work began in April 1911, and the first 18 km to Ngatapa was essentially complete by December 1914.
 The economic impacts of World War I led to the suspension of construction beyond Ngatapa towards Waikura, and it did not recommence until 1920 after further surveying was undertaken.
 This work may have included some tunneling but no trace of this exists today.

+Work also recommenced at the other end of the inland line in 1919, with about 20 men, later 54, working at Frasertown in 1920, though hampered by concrete shortages.
+Alternative routes, including the coastal route, were surveyed in 1923.
+As late as 1934 the partly-built Wairoa to Frasertown line was shown on the map, after which it became a stock road and then Wairoa aerodrome.

 In 1920, work began on a short isolated branch from Wairoa to the port of Waikokopu; it was completed in 1924 and was built initially to ship meat from a freezing works in Wairoa.
 In 1924, an engineer's report recommended this branch be incorporated as the southernmost portion of a new coastal route from Wairoa to Gisborne.
 The Public Works Department (PWD) accordingly abandoned the inland Ngatapa route and began work on the coastal route.
 At this time, the route from Napier to Wairoa was also under construction.
 The first sod had been turned in Napier in 1912, but delays meant the line was not opened to Eskdale by the PWD until December 1922 and handed over to the New Zealand Railways Department (NZR) on 23 July 1923.
 The next section, to Putorino, was handed over to NZR on 6 October 1930.